 Billing and claim collections errors

 Errors in billing have resulted in millions of losses for health care providers.
 There have also been cases where patients are shocked with huge outstanding balances that they cannot pay.
-Many providers are yet to master efficient revenue collection.
-85% of them admit that it is difficult to collect once patients leave the facility.

 Health information technology challenges